Exclusive: Philippines' Duterte proposed deal to end city siege, then backed out

 "They agreed, they supported this," said Sharief, who last met with Abdullah Maute on June 25, when he led a group of emissaries into the heart of Marawi to free some hostages during the Eid al-Fitr Islamic holiday.

-Sharief said he was against the radical ideology of Islamic State but reluctant to speak out against the Maute clan because he still hoped he could convince them to end the siege.
+Sharief, who owns four private schools in Marawi, some of which were badly damaged by the fighting, said he was against the radical ideology of Islamic State.
+But he said he was reluctant to speak out against the Maute clan because he still hoped he could convince them to end the siege.

 "I am a peacemaker," he said.
 "I cannot negotiate anymore if I talk against them."